Climate Governance

 • Continuously build and implement disaster emergency response measures and business continuity plans (BCP), and work with supply chain partners to reduce the impact.

-Analysis of the Financial Impacts Arising from Major Climate-related Risks
+Analysis of the Value Chain Impacts Arising from Major Climate-related Risks

 Diagrams of Major Climate-related Risks